jessepav/lacygoill-wiki-backup/awk/awk.md

     if cond2
         return sth else

----

-Read the sections 6.3.2.1, 6.3.2.2, 6.3.2.3  in the gawk user's guide, to better understand how gawk handles the coercion with relational operators.
+## Read the sections 6.3.2.1, 6.3.2.2, 6.3.2.3  in the gawk user's guide,

+to better understand how gawk handles the coercion with relational operators.
----

-Document that a newline is also ignored after the keyword `do` (see gawk book).
+## Document that a newline is also ignored after the keyword `do` (see gawk book).

----
+## Finish ‘The AWK Programming Language’.

 The first time we read our first awk book,  we stopped at the page 84 of the pdf (72 in the original book).

----

-Explain the concept of collating element.
+## Explain the concept of collating element.

 <https://unix.stackexchange.com/questions/254811/what-does-ch-mean-in-a-regex>